chrisgurney/things2md/README.md

 - subtasks follow as a list;
 - and each note is separated by a line (`---`).

-Output is done in this order:
+Output is in this order:

 1. `title`
 2. `body`